-During fiscal years 2015 and 2014, the Program's assets were held in a deposit account or invested in money market funds, federal agency securities and U.S. Treasury securities.
+During fiscal years 2016 and 2015, the Program's assets were held in a deposit account or invested in money market funds, federal agency securities and U.S. Treasury securities.
 The money market funds invest exclusively in obligations of the U.S. Treasury, including Treasury bills, bonds and notes.
-Program assets are reported at cost.
+Program assets are reported at cost, which approximates fair value.